berkabay4/Twincat3_Csharp_3D_Simulation/README.md

-## Kinematic Analysis Calculation with TwinCAT
+## Kinematic Analysis with TwinCAT

 The kinematic calculations of the delta robot arm to be simulated in the project will be calculated with the function blocks in the TwinCAT3 program.